394th Rifle Division: Into the Balkans

 From May through most of August the division remained in much the same positions while the 2nd and 3rd Ukrainian Fronts prepared for a new offensive.
 46th Army's front now ran from the western outskirts of Talmazy all the way to the Black Sea coast.
 In the last days before the assault, 34th Corps concentrated the 394th and 353rd Divisions in the bridgehead over the Dniestr at Purcari, while the 236th formed the Army's reserve.
 The offensive opened at dawn on 20 August, and during that day the stubborn strongpoint at Raskaetsy was finally captured.
 Overall, 46th Army achieved all of its first-day objectives.
 On the second day the 34th Corps continued its advance as the German 6th and Romanian 3rd Armies were being split apart by the Front's spearheads.
 By the 23rd, 46th Army was in the process of encircling the Romanian forces, and the division had advanced as far as Plakhtiivka, and the 259th Rifle Division had been subordinated to the Corps.

-As the offensive continued, by the beginning of September the 34th Corps was temporarily transferred to 57th Army, before coming under direct command of 3rd Ukrainian Front from September to November as the advance into Romania and Hungary went on.
+As the offensive continued, by the beginning of September 34th Rifle Corps was temporarily transferred to 57th Army, before coming under direct command of 3rd Ukrainian Front from September to November as the advance into Romania and Hungary went on.
 On 1 November the division saw its final change of command with the appointment of Col. Ilya Samsonovich Titov to replace General Lisitsyn.
-In the same month the Corps was reassigned to 37th Army, and in December that Army became a separate army directly under command of the STAVKA, serving as a garrison for the southern Balkans for the duration of the war.
+In the same month the Corps was reassigned to 37th Army.
+In December 37th Army became a separate army directly under command of Stavka, serving as a garrison for the southern Balkans for the duration of the war.